 Our company is made up of varied and creative teams, and we are committed to creating an innovative and inclusive environment where our employees are proud to work.
-We foster this sentiment by focusing on development, employee wellness and social responsibility.
+We foster this goal by focusing on development, employee wellness and social responsibility.
 This starts with an onboarding process that introduces our core mission and values, policies and procedures, performance review process and background about our company.
 We support our employees in their career development by providing on-the-job training and education reimbursement to help employees maintain or enhance skills in their current position or help with acquiring new skills to prepare for future opportunities.
 To measure employee engagement, we conduct an annual survey to assess and track retention and satisfaction.
 We take responses from our employees seriously and use them to inform specific strategies every year tailored to both the entire company as well as specific teams.
-In 2022, we introduced an annual survey to understand what benefits are important to our employees and ensure that we are offering a competitive total rewards package.
+In addition to performing benchmarking, we also conduct an annual survey to understand what benefits are important to our employees and ensure that we are offering a competitive total rewards package.

-We also help our employees stay engaged in other ways, including participation in Employee Resource Groups, or ERGs, volunteer activities through the Iridium Cares Program, and other outreach efforts that cover a range of topics and interests.
+We offer various ways for our employees to stay engaged, including participation in Employee Resource Groups, or ERGs, volunteer activities through the Iridium Cares Program, and other outreach efforts that cover a range of topics and interests.